asampalis/DSA/README.md

 # DSA Project - String Search II
 ### Implementing the Knuth-Morris-Pratt & Boyer Moore Algorithms
 ## Project Description:
 To be able to showcase the abilities and efficiency of both the Knuth-Morris-Pratt & Boyer-Moore algorithms, we chose to create an auto grader that compares two files, one answer key and one test document and search for matches throughout the two.
-It also outputs
+It allows you to chose if you want to grade the entire document vs. just a single question, and it allows you to grade in a case sensative manner or not.
+You can grade multiple choice questions, true or false questions, math equations, and short short or long answer responses.
 ## Project Structure:
-  we took made an auto grader using string search algorithms Boyer-Moore and Knuth-Morris-Pratt and compared the run times of both the algorithms
+  we took made an auto grader using string search algorithms Boyer-Moore and Knuth-Morris-Pratt and compared the run times of both the algorithms.
+To really compare the two algorithms, we created an autograder tailored to each specific algorithm and then one combined autograder.
 ## Compilation Instructions:
 ### KMP:
 The IDE used is CLion and c++ 11.
 The following is an example compile: